Topologically Twisted SUSY Gauge Theory, Gauge-Bethe Correspondence and Quantum Cohomology: Equivariant quantum cohomology, GLSM, and integrable model

-The coefficients $p_l$ are degree $l$ polynomials of each $\Gamma$ and $\mathbf{z}$ and invariant under the action of $S_{n} \times S_{\lambda_1} \times S_{\lambda_2}$.
-Meanwhile, the authors of \cite{Maulik:2012wi} constructed the Yangian acting on equivariant cohomology and identified equivariant quantum cohomology ring as Bethe subalgebra.
-The cotangent bundle of Grassmannian is a typical example of \cite{Maulik:2012wi}.
+The coefficients $p_l$ are degree $l$ polynomials of each $\Gamma$ and $\mathbf{z}$, and are invariant under the action of $S_{n} \times S_{\lambda_1} \times S_{\lambda_2}$.
+Meanwhile, in \cite{Maulik:2012wi} the Yangian acting on the equivariant cohomology was constructed and the equivariant quantum cohomology ring was identified with the Bethe subalgebra of the integrable model.
+The cotangent bundle of the Grassmannian is a typical example of \cite{Maulik:2012wi}.